pdjr-ha/pdjr-schematic-card/README.md

     </dd>
     <dt>debug</dt>
     <dd>
-    Optional boolean which defaults to false.
+    Optional boolean controlling whether or not debug information for the group should be issued to the console.
-    A true value causes debug info to be issued to the console.
+    Defaults to false (do not issue debug information).
     </dd>
     <dt>entities</dt>
     <dd>